9 ways to manage your SI relationship for SAP project Success

 Whether you are new to working with SIs or have worked with them in the past, you will come across areas where they look to gain in the short term or protect themselves at your expense.
 Here are 9 areas to watch that may help to ensure you are not paying more than you need to.

-1. Make sure that your Systems Integrator has the Niche ERP skills they’re promising
+1. Make sure that your Systems Integrator has the Niche SAP skills they’re promising

 Will your SI be learning on the job?